- Where we came from (our founding story)

 I also use Skype and have a Skype Call-out account which provides me a phone number where my customers can reach me at from a cell phone or landline.
 In addition, Skype also has some great chat messaging, video conference, screen sharing, and collaboration option that make it an integral solution for my small business communication needs.

 Yahoo! has the Yahoo!
 Voice phone service that fits somewhere between Google Voice and Skype.
-All of these services can be managed and used to call out and receive calls on your smart phone.
+All of these services by the resellers can be managed and used to call out and receive calls on your smart phone.
 The iPhone and Android app for Google Voice allows you to call out and receive calls.
 In the US, the iPhone app for Skype only allows you to call out when you are on a WiFi internet access.

 The one feature I really wish either Google Voice, Skype, or Yahoo!
 Voice had was the ability to send and receive faxes.
 Fax support is a popular and commonly request feature in Google Voice that I think that Google will build support for it but there are other online telephony services that already include this feature.